daangn/stackflow/extensions/plugin-history-sync/README.md

 # @stackflow/plugin-history-sync

-Synchronizes the stack state with the current browser's History
+Synchronizes the stack state with the current browser's history

 - [Documentation](https://stackflow.so)